Plane Crazy

 Plane Crazy is a 1928 American animated short film directed by Walt Disney and Ub Iwerks.
-The cartoon, released by the Walt Disney Studios, was the first Mickey Mouse film produced, and was originally a silent film.
-It was given a test screening to a theater audience on May 15, 1928, and an executive from Metro-Goldwyn-Mayer saw the film, but failed to pick up a distributor.
-Later that year, Disney released Mickey's first sound cartoon, Steamboat Willie, which was an enormous success.
-Apart from that, Plane Crazy was released again as a sound cartoon on March 17, 1929.
-It was the fourth Mickey film to be given a wide release after Steamboat Willie, The Gallopin' Gaucho, and The Barn Dance (1929).
+The cartoon, released by Walt Disney Animation Studios, is the first finished project to feature appearances of Mickey Mouse and Minnie Mouse, and was originally a silent film.
+It was given a test screening to a theater audience and potential distributors on May 15, 1928.
+An executive from Metro-Goldwyn-Mayer saw the film, but the film failed to pick up a distributor.
+Later that year, Disney released Mickey's first sound cartoon, Steamboat Willie, which was an enormous success; Plane Crazy was officially released as a sound cartoon on March 17, 1929.
+It was the fourth Mickey film to be given a wide release after Steamboat Willie, as well as The Gallopin' Gaucho and The Barn Dance (1929).